 Some of my clients whose marriages are falling apart want to hang on to the marriage for children’s sake, even when no love remains.
 In some cases, there isn’t even any responsibility anymore, and one side completely abandons the family.
 These people convince themselves that they are doing the noble thing, but underlying that is the pain that they are not willing to accept or face – their marriage has fallen apart, and they have wasted their best years on the wrong person, they might not be as financially secure.
 Honestly, children and their desire to give them a complete family are often used as an excuse to stay in denial.

-In some cases, the divorce hasn’t even been filed, but people are already sleeping with others who are still legally married, with children, and intend to divorce but have not filed the papers.
-Mind you, these people have children, and their legal spouses are also aware they are sharing the bed with someone else who is also legally married and with without, but no one is filing for a divorce and just leaving things hanging.
+In some cases, the divorce hasn’t even been filed, but people are already sleeping with others who are still legally married, with children, and also intending to divorce but have yet to file the papers.
+Mind you, these people have children, and their legal spouses are also aware they are sharing the bed with someone else who is also legally married and with children, but no one is filing for a divorce and just leaving things hanging.
 I don’t care who these people sleep with, but I cannot stand how the children are sidelined because of the lackadaisical way these issues are being handled, and all these are happening while the parent says, “I want the best for my children.”

 Then for goodness sake, please handle your life properly.
-Sometimes, these are the very same people who tell me they wish to learn Chinese metaphysics so that they can help people and this is the point where I go absolute livid.
-Are you kidding me here?
+Sometimes, these are the very same people who tell me they wish to learn Chinese metaphysics so that they can help people when they don’t even have the common sense to help themselves.
+This is the point where I go absolute livid because are you kidding me here?

 The client had an unwanted pregnancy ten years ago and married her husband when they’ve only dated for half a year.
 The husband turned out to be physically and verbally abusive.
 The marriage lasted till 2015, and it was filled with nothing but violence, abuse, and trips to court.
 They now have shared custody of the child, and till today, the drama continues.
 I don’t want to go into the details, but it’s as bad as you can imagine because we are talking about an ex-husband who was, and still is, abusive in every sense of the word.
 Social workers and the police are still very much part of their lives because two people crossed paths ten years ago.
 The daughter is now a ’weapon’ for the ex-husband to inflict pain on the mother.